-- 4 onions - finely chopped
+- 3 onions - finely chopped

 - 4 tennis ball sized tomatoes - finely chopped

 - 1 teaspoon salt

 - 4 tablespoons tomato paste

-- 3 tablespoons (or more) garam masala
+- 2 tablespoons garam masala

-- Pour in the chopped onions.
+- In a large saucepan that has a lid, heat the oil over medium high heat.
+When hot, pour in the chopped onions.
 Stir continuously so that the onions become soft and translucent.
 Fry for about 15 minutes ensuring that the onions do not brown or stick to the pan.

-- Cover the curry and let it simmer happily for about ten minutes.
+- Cover the curry and let it simmer for about ten minutes.
 The sauce will become nice and thick and will stick to the chicken pieces as they cook.

 - You’ll know when the curry is ready when the oil comes to the top.
 Simply skim it off.